Anyone can sound great on the piano!

 There are many types of music, and approaches to learning and developing musical ability.
 I would be happy to help you go in whatever direction you want to, musically -- in whatever ways that I can offer.

 I teach a variety of students, ranging from young children to adults.
-I teach a variety of music, ranging from simple folk melodies, pop songs, classical repertoire, and Jazz-influenced (Impressionistic) Modal music.
+I teach a variety of music, ranging from simple folk melodies, pop songs, classical repertoire, and (Impressionistic) Modal music (some of which might sound like some Jazz).

 It can be easy to play rich-sounding music -- particularly sophisticated-sounding harmonies -- on the piano keyboard.
 Sophistication can be achieved without complexity; and sophistication doesn't necessarily require difficulty.
 It can be easy and quick to sound great on the piano.
 The goal of music-making is to create music that is enjoyable for others to listen to.